 As English, Dutch, and German settlers came to American colonies, they brought the tradition of baking ginger snaps along with the necessary spices, including dried and powdered ginger.

-Gingersnap recipes have appeared in many of the early American cookbooks, including The Improved Housewife by Mrs. A. L. Webster, published in 1844, Miss Beecher’s Domestic Receipt Book by Catharine Beecher published in 1846, and The Practical Cook Book by Mrs. Bliss in 1850.
+Gingersnap recipes have appeared in many of the early American cookbooks, including The Improved Housewife by Mrs. A. L. Webster, published in 1844, Miss Beecher’s Domestic Receipt Book by Catharine Beecher, published in 1846, and The Practical Cook Book by Mrs. Bliss in 1850.

 This gingersnaps recipe is adapted from my Grandmother’s, The United States Regional Cook Book, published in 1939.
 When I inherited this cookbook, I noticed several pages marked using bookmarks made from a folded piece of plain paper from our local paper mill.
 I have kept each bookmark in place all these years.
 This page spread includes several classic cookie recipes from my childhood, including these gingersnaps.
 I have used a variation of this recipe for many years.

-Steps to Making Gingersnaps Cookies
+Steps to Making Gingersnap Cookies

 It is important to use fresh spices for this recipe.
-Older spices lose flavor over time and you want the full, warm flavors of fresh spices in these cookies.
+Older spices lose flavor over time, and you want the full, warm flavors of fresh spices in these cookies.

 You will want to use unsulphured molasses in baking sweets, not blackstrap molasses.
 Molasses made from ripe sugar cane is called unsulfured molasses.
 It has a higher natural sugar content that helps preserve it.
 It tastes sweeter and has no additives.
 Blackstrap molasses is extracted from unripe sugarcane and treated with sulfur dioxide as a preservative.
-It has less sugar and a rather bitter flavor that you don’t want when baking cookies.
+It has less sugar and a somewhat bitter flavor that you don’t want when baking cookies.

-In a medium bowl, whisk the flour, baking soda, ginger, cinnamon, cloves, and salt together until well combined.
+- Combine the dry ingredients: In a medium bowl, whisk the flour, baking soda, ginger, cinnamon, cloves, and salt together until well combined.
 Set aside.

-Gradually add the flour mixture a little at a time and combine until well blended.
-Cover and chill cookie dough for at least one hour (or up to 24 hours).
+- Combine wet and dry ingredients: Gradually add the flour mixture a little at a time and combine until well blended.

-Step 3: Bake the Cookies
+Shape and Bake the Cookies

-Remove the cookie dough from the refrigerator.
+- Shape: Remove the cookie dough from the refrigerator.
 Using a cookie scoop or spoon, scoop out about a heaping teaspoon of dough and shape dough into 1-inch balls.
-Roll each ball in the sugar to coat all sides, and place 2-inches apart on the prepared baking sheets.

-Bake in a preheated oven until edges are set and tops are crackled, about 8 to 10 minutes.
-Cool slightly, remove from baking sheet, and cool completely on a wire rack.
+Cool slightly, remove from the baking sheet, and cool completely on a wire rack.
 Let the baking sheets cool, and repeat with the next batch until all the cookie dough is used.
 Makes about 48 cookies.

-To store, let the cookies cool completely, and then store in an airtight container for several weeks, or you can freeze the cookies for up to 6 months.
+To store, let the cookies cool completely, and then store them in an airtight container for several weeks, or you can freeze the cookies for up to 6 months.

 Ingredients

-- 2 1/4 cups unbleached all-purpose flour
+- 2 1/4 cups all-purpose flour

 - 1 teaspoon baking soda